By: Team AY1920S1-W13-1 Since: Sep 2019 Licence: MIT

 Defines its API in an

-with the same name as the Component. -
+interfacewith the same name as the Component. -

 Exposes its functionality using a

-{Component Name}Manager
+{Component Name}Managerclass.

-component (see the class diagram given below) defines it’s API in the Logic.java
+For example, the Logic component (see the class diagram given below) defines it’s API in the Logic.java interface and exposes its functionality using the LogicManager.java class.

 How the architecture components interact with each other

-The Sequence Diagram below shows how the components interact with each other for the scenario where the user issues the command add CS2103T
+The Sequence Diagram below shows how the components interact with each other for the scenario where the user issues the command add CS2103T.

-commandThe sections below give more details of each component.
+add CS2103T commandThe sections below give more details of each component.

 3.2.
 UI component